 Tip: Do check the Bus timetable and chart at the Leh bus stand to confirm the timings as they are prone to changes.

-Three buses run from Leh to Dikshit every Saturday at about 6.00 am from the bus stand in Leh.
-The same bus returns the next day back to Leh.
+Three buses run from Leh to Dikshit every Saturday at about 6am from the bus stand in Leh.
+The same bus returns to Leh the next day.